 Anxiety and Agape Can’t Co-exist

-When I’m unsure of God’s unconditional love, which is agape (if you haven’t read the first two parts in this series, please see November’s blog for an explanation of agape), then it impacts every part of life.
+When I’m unsure of God’s unconditional love, which is agape (if you haven’t read the first two parts in this series, please see part 1 for an explanation of agape), then it impacts every part of life.
 Anxiety and perfect love can’t co-exist.
-They are polar opposites.
+They’re polar opposites.
 They operate much like opposing magnets.
 Agape’s main desire is to bring you and me into soul rest, a rest that allows for true soul peace.
 Agape has no other motivation than to seek your highest good.
 The outer world may be pressing, and hurried, but the soul is at rest in agape.
 The true you in Christ, unconditionally loved and accepted, is at rest.

 When My Identity is Defined by the Past